cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 As can be seen above where the `primitives-procedures` are defined the primitive-implementation is a symbol like `first` or `+`.
 Again, these are evaluated by the underlying Clojure implementation.

-If we are dealing with a compound procedure (a list tagged with `procedure` which can contain more than one inner application), we evaluate the sequence of elements with the routine `eval-sequence`:
+If we are dealing with a compound procedure (a list tagged with `procedure`), we evaluate the sequence of elements with the routine `eval-sequence`:

 ```